InterContinental Dubai Festival City

 Brand spanking new

 "Just open 2 weeks we were in the first wave of guests.
 It was all settling down well.
 Some facilities were not yet open but those that were rated highly.
 If anything we were over serviced - a flunky every 12 metres saying good morning got exhausting to reply to!!
 The only restaurant open when I was there was the main one - the range of cuisine was terrific and al very high quaity - a good 5 night stay and only downside is location excpet good for airport - otherwise on a remote and underdeveloped part of the Dubai creek with only a shopping centre next door for some wandering around in."

-- Travel date: Sat 29th of December 2007
+- Travel date: 29th December 2007

 Great New Intercon

 "I recently completed a 1 night stay at this hotel.
 I arrived at about 0930am after arriving on the excellent Silverjet flight from London.
 I was able to check in due to my Priority Card and was upgraded to a fantastic suite, with 2 bathrooms, large lounge, large bathroom and excellent gadgets.
 Pool area is very nice, and the service around the pool was top notch.
 Service in all parts of the hotel are at an excellent level.
 The hotel has only been open a month, so is still in "soft" opening phase.
 This meant the Champagne bar on the 26th floor was not open, and neither was the spa (which was a bit disappointing).
 However the bar on the lobby level is great, with a lovely little outside terrace.
 Everything about this hotel is impressive and great (including the pool which has a perspex overhang allowing you to see 4 stories down and the road below!).
 The main downside for me is the location.
 If you have meetings on SZR or in the marina development it is quite a trek from festival city.
 As is Mall of the Emirates.
 It is very handy for the airport though."

 - Travel date: 16th December 2007